redruin1/factorio-draftsman/docs/source/reference/environment/script.rst

 .. code-block:: text

     > draftsman list
     ✓ (dir) base               2.0.61
     ✓ (dir) core                    -
     ✓ (dir) elevated-rails     2.0.61
     ✓ (dir) quality            2.0.61
     ✓ (dir) space-age          2.0.61

 From left to right:

 * A check mark indicates that the mod is *enabled*, wheras an empty space would indicate that it's *disabled*.
 * If the data is located in a directory it will print the string ``(dir)``; if the file is compressed inside of an archive (typical for mods) it will print ``(zip)``.
-* Following this is the internal name of the "mod", although in this case "mod" also includes the game's data itself; hence why the "mods" ``base`` and ``core`` are in this list.
-This is simply a peculiarity of how the game abstracts it's internal data.
+* Following this is the internal name of the "mod" - although in this case the term "mod" also refers tp the game's data itself; hence why the "mods" ``base`` and ``core`` are in this list.
+This is simply a peculiarity of how Factorio abstracts it's internal data.
 * Finally, the mod version is also printed.
-Only the ``core`` mod is special and exempt from this requirement, instead printing a dash to indicate no value.
+Only the ``core`` mod is special and exempt from this requirement, instead printing a dash to indicate it has no value.

 Sometimes, you can have multiples of the same mod with different versions.
 In this case, each mod version is displayed, with a horizontally-spanning arrow to indicate that it is a duplicate of the name above: